laughedelic/atom-ide-scala/README.md

 ## Usage

+This plugin can work with different Scala language servers.
+You can use it for Scala-2.12 Metals projects as well as for the Dotty projects.

+In any case it is expected that you first follow the corresponding language server setup instructions to prepare your project.
+Usually it involves installing an sbt plugin and running some setup command for every new project.
+The Atom plugin will check the project setup and choose the right server automatically.
+This is configurable:

+* you can select a default server which will be used for all new projects (you're still expected to setup your projects manually until servers can do it on their own)
+* you can turn off automatic server choice if you always want to use same server

+Plugin gets activated only when you open a `.scala` file.

+> ⚠️ Notice that when you close all tabs with Scala files, language server will be stopped.
+See [atom-languageclient#141](https://github.com/atom/atom-languageclient/issues/141) for discussion on this behavior.

 ### Metals

 1. Follow Metals [installation instructions](https://github.com/scalameta/metals/blob/master/docs/installation.md) to prepare your Scala projects.
 1. Open a project in Atom.
-Once you open a Scala file, server will get launched and you will see a progress indicator in the status bar.
+Once you open a Scala file, you will see the server launching.
-1. Notice that when you close all tabs with Scala files, language server will be stopped.
-See [atom-languageclient#141](https://github.com/atom/atom-languageclient/issues/141) for discussion on this behavior.

-### Dotty (experimental)
+### Dotty

-1. Setup a [Dotty sbt project](https://github.com/lampepfl/dotty-example-project) and run `sbt configureIDE` in it
+1. Setup a [Dotty sbt project](https://github.com/lampepfl/dotty-example-project) and run `sbt configureIDE` in it.
-1. Change language server in the plugin settings to Dotty _and reload_
-1. Open any file in the project and the server will launch

     Official instructions may tell you to run `launchIDE` in sbt, but this command can only launch VS Code, so just use `configureIDE` instead and open the project in Atom.
+1. Open a project in Atom.
+Once you open a Scala file, you will see the server launching.

+### Ensime

+There is [Ensime LSP](https://github.com/ensime/ensime-server/issues/1918) support in development.
+See [#13](https://github.com/laughedelic/atom-ide-scala/issues/13) for details if you're interested in contributing.

 [Scala]: http://scala-lang.org/
 [Scala.js]: https://www.scala-js.org/